Where We Work

 Europe

-DoD infectious diseases research funding awarded to the Henry M. Jackson Foundation for the Advancement of Military Medicine (HJF), HJFMRI’s parent, is expanding in Europe.
-Led by the US Military HIV Research Program (MHRP), HJF supports a collaboration with the Institute for HIV Research at the University of Bonn to conduct cohort studies for HIV and related infections in Germany and determine the feasibility of conducting an HIV vaccine efficacy trial there in the future.
-In 2022, HJF partnered with the incumbent, TMC Global Professional Services, to win a newly awarded DoD surveillance contract in support of the US Medical Research Directorate-Georgia (MRD-G), an overseas branch of WRAIR, based out of the Richard Lugar Center for Public Health Research in Tbilisi, Georgia.
+The Henry M. Jackson Foundation for the Advancement of Military Medicine (HJF), HJFMRI’s parent, expanded to Europe to support WRAIR's Military HIV Research Program (MHRP) research on HIV and other sexually transmitted infections.
+Through a collaboration with WRAIR and the Institute for HIV Research at the University of Bonn, HJF supports cohort studies for HIV and related infections in Germany.
+In 2022, HJF partnered with TMC Global Professional Services to support DoD surveillance work in support of the US Medical Research Directorate-Georgia (MRD-G), an overseas directorate of WRAIR, based out of the Richard Lugar Center for Public Health Research in Tbilisi, Georgia.
 HJFMRI’s presence in Georgia ensures expansion of this work is possible via direct in country capacity and serves as a platform from which to execute additional research throughout the continent.

 Peru